KAnushaRaju/PowerBI-Data-Professionals-Survey-Analysis/README.md

 ## 📁 Project Overview

-This is the final project from the [Power BI Tutorial Series by Alex The Analyst](https://www.youtube.com/watch?v=pixlHHe_lNQ&list=PLUaB-1hjhk8HqnmK0gQhfmIdCbxwoAoys&index=9).
 The dataset was collected via an online survey shared on LinkedIn and Twitter and contains responses from over **630 data professionals** around the world.

 This dashboard provides insights into:
 - Job titles and average salaries